pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 axs[1].set_title("Kaplan Meier Fits by Level", fontsize=20);
 ```

 Here we've used the Kaplan Meier non-parametric estimate of the survival curve within levels of the `sentiment` variable to show how the anticipated levels of attrition over a 12 month period are modified by the levels of `sentiment` expressed by the participants at the outset of the trial period.
-This is akin to exploratory data analysis of the survival curves.
+This is just exploratory data analysis of the survival curves, but we want to understand how a probabilistic model can recover such survival curves and what are the appropriate interpretation of the probabilistic model.

 +++

 ## Data Preperation for Survival Regression

 The idea behind Cox Proportional Hazard regression models is, put crudely, to treat the temporal component of risk seriously.
 We imagine a latent baseline hazard of occurence over the time-interval.
+Michael Betancourt [asks](https://betanalpha.github.io/assets/case_studies/survival_modeling.html) that we think of the hazard as "the accumulation of some stimulating resource" that precedes the occurence of an event.
+In the context of a failure modelling it can be imagined as sporadic increasing wear and tear.
+In the context of HR dyanamics it could be imagined as increasing frustration is the work-environment.
 This term is often denoted:

 $$ \lambda_{0}(t)$$

-It is combined multiplicatively in the Cox Regression:
+It is combined multiplicatively in the Cox Regression with a linear covariate representation of individual case:

 $$ \lambda_{0}(t) \cdot e^{\beta_{1}X_{1} + \beta_{2}X_{2}... \beta_{k}X_{k}} $$

 and represents the baseline hazard at each point in time when the predictor variables are set at their baseline/reference levels.
 In our case we are looking at data with granularity of monthly entries.
 So we need to understand how the risk of attrition changes over the next 12 months subsequent to the date of the annual survey.

-These models can be estimated using the approach of Bayesian estimation outlined by Austin Rochford in {ref}`survival_analysis`
+These models can be estimated using the approach of Bayesian estimation outlined by Austin Rochford in {ref}`survival_analysis`.
+In what follows we build on his examples.

+First we specify the temporal dimension of risk, in our case we have intervals of one month over a year.

 ```{code-cell} ipython3
 interval_length = 1